Equality is at the heart of Rush’s mission. We are dedicated to providing the best health care for the individuals and

 - Education: Key Rush leaders have completed additional education to ensure that our values of inclusion and sensitivity are upheld consistently throughout Rush.

-- Institutional commitment: Rush has developed broad-based training for all employees available through LeapOnline (as described above), as well as specialized training in LGBTQ-affirming practice for clinicians and frontline staff through in-person and web-based continuing education opportunities.
+- Institutional commitment: Rush has developed broad-based training for all employees available through LeapOnline (as described above), as well as specialized training in affirming LGBTQ+ practice for clinicians and frontline staff through in-person continuing education opportunities and web-based continuing education opportunities.

 - Enhancing resources for the community: